 To make sure everything is in order, the namahage also carry with them a ‘naughty or nice’ book, where they jot down notes offered by parents on how they want their children to behave better come the New Year.
 After the children are sufficiently terrified, the head of the household will typically appease the ‘ogres’ by giving them sake and rice cakes (mochi) and sending them on their way.

 Adults are not entirely safe from the namahage’s presence.
 Often newlywed couples are probed and are expected to divulge all the ‘evil deeds’ they are guilty of during their first year together.
 They’re also obliged to offer sake and food to the namahage before sending them away.

-The namahage ritual still takes place in Oga every New Year’s Eve, and visitors are welcomed to observe the traditional practice.
-If you are looking for a unique way to ring in the New Year that doesn’t involve getting drunk and watching a ball slowly drop in an overcrowded sports bar, consider making the trip up north to Oga.
-Additionally, the Namahage Sedo Festival (also held in Oga) is held for three days in early February and features bonfires, traditional storytelling, and dancing.
+The namahage ritual still takes place in Oga every New Year’s Eve, and visitors are welcome to observe the traditional practice.
+If you are looking for a unique way to ring in the New Year, it’s definitely one of the more out there ways to celebrate.

 If you already have New Year’s Eve plans, there’s also the Namahage Sedo Festival (in Oga) which is held for three days in early February and features bonfires, traditional storytelling and dancing.

 If you like your rock super dark, and a little evil, Akita is also home to the Oga Namahage Rock Festival.
 A contemporary celebration of arguably the nation’s most feared demon-like deities, the event runs over two days in late July.
 Previous years have seen headline shows by Osaka heavy metal legends Crossfaith, Kyoto punk metal crew Rottengraffty and Tokyo rockers Crystal Lake.